chef/chef-web-docs/content/saas/get_started.md

 Update the credentials file under the ~/.chef directory on the Chef Workstation to reflect the new Organization, User, and PEM file.

-1. Navigate to ~/.chef
+1. Navigate to `~/.chef`.

-1. Modify the credentials file
+1. Modify the credentials file.
     * Change the client_name to the new account that was created (Example: chefadmin)
     * Change the client_key to the new PEM file that was created (Example: [home/admin/.chef/chefadmin.pem](https://mycompany-demo.saas.chef.io/organizations/myorg))
     * Change the chef_server_url to include the new Organization (Example: [https://mycompany-demo.saas.chef.io/organizations/myorg](https://mycompany-demo.saas.chef.io/organizations/myorg))
     * Save and Quit

     ```ruby